 After that I started to do some research and came across the movie ‘Patch Adams’ from Universal Studios (1998).
 As I watched this movie I saw the same thing as I was dealing with.
 People thought it to be inappropriate to use humour in a hospital.

-To graduate from nursing school we had to write a thesis and I didn’t want to do it about subjects as: Tube feeding, effective care of patients with… or what’s the best way to...
-No I wanted to be original and have something that hasn’t been done (much) and I came up with ‘Humour’.
-But this was still way to big and I had to narrow it down somewhat.
+To graduate from nursing school I had to write a thesis.
+I didn’t want to do it about subjects as: Tube feeding, effective care of patients with… or what’s the best way to...
+No, I wanted to be original and have something that hasn’t been done (much) and I came up with ‘Humour’.
+But this was still way to big topic and I had to narrow it down somewhat.
 Finally after much taking and debating with my thesis counsellor I came up with ‘Humour as a Nursing Intervention’.